NDari/gocrunch/mat/README.md

 ```go
 func (m *Mat) Any(f booleanFunc) bool
 ```
-Any checks if a supplied function is true for one elements of a mat object.
+Any checks if a supplied function is true for one elements of a Mat.
 For instance,

 ```go